-The Audit Committee oversees the company's approach to risk management as a whole.
+The Audit Committee oversees the company's approach to risk management as a whole, including cybersecurity and environmental-related risks.
 The company's CFO reviews the company's risk management process with the Audit Committee at least annually.
 In addition, the company's chief information officer reviews the company's information technology systems with the Audit Committee periodically and includes a discussion of key cybersecurity risks as appropriate.